Support Vector Regression Tutorial for Machine Learning

 Introduction to Support Vector Regression (SVR)

-Unlike Support Vector Machines (SVMs) used for classification tasks, SVR seeks to find a hyperplane that best fits the data points in a continuous space.
+Unlike Support Vector Machines (SVMs) used for classification tasks, SVR Model seeks a hyperplane that best fits the data points in a continuous space.
 This is achieved by mapping the input variables to a high-dimensional feature space and finding the hyperplane that maximizes the margin (distance) between the hyperplane and the closest data points, while also minimizing the prediction error.

-SVR can handle non-linear relationships between the input variables and the target variable by using a kernel function to map the data to a higher-dimensional space.
-This makes it a powerful tool for regression tasks where there may be complex relationships between the input variables and the target variable.
+SVR Model can handle non-linear relationships between the input and target variables by using a kernel function to map the data to a higher-dimensional space.
+This makes it a powerful tool for regression tasks where complex relationships may exist.

 The Idea Behind Support Vector Regression